Participate in Supportive Group Therapy

 Sometimes, patients can be too close to a situation to see and understand it clearly.
 With supportive group therapy, other members of the group can provide insight to one another, where required.
 This dynamic is more personal in nature as it dives deeper into the issues identified as the root cause(s); this allows for a more tailored treatment plan to reach certain goals.
 Individual therapy sessions may be required in other cases.

 Many patients suffer from a sense of isolation when facing their struggles.
-By participating in supportive group therapy, it gives patients the chance the re-engage with individuals and leads them to enhance their social aptitude.
+By participating in supportive group therapy, it gives patients the chance to re-engage with individuals and leads them to enhance their social aptitude.

 Offering support and shared experiences are not the only benefits of group therapy.
-It also helps to reduce isolation, build confidence, and strengthen the courage to continue their treatment.
+It also helps to reduce isolation, build confidence and strengthen the courage to continue their treatment.

 Diversity is a valued factor in group therapy.
 There will be many individuals with varying backgrounds, personalities, and issues.
 This can help patients look at situations from different perspectives and make positive changes in their own lives.

 Our group therapy services help individuals from all over Southeastern Pennsylvania overcome obstacles that have been holding them back.
-During our group therapy sessions, we encounter patients from Hatboro, Yardley, Feasterville-Trevose, Newtown, Warminster, Abington, Lansdale, Willow Grove, Levittown, Doylestown, and more.
+During our group therapy sessions, we encounter patients from Hatboro, Yardley, Feasterville-Trevose, Newtown, Warminster, Abington, Lansdale, Willow Grove, Levittown, Doylestown and more.
 If you or somebody close to you needs help overcoming life challenges, Hope Springs Behavioral Health is here to help.Request an Appointment